czesiekhaker/exif-categorize/README.md

 * accept `--min` option to move the files only if there is more of them than `n` for a certain tag value

+For `rmsmall.py`:

+* setting minimal dimensions
+* setting target directory

 Why bother?
 -----------

 I was asked to recover some holiday photos from a broken harddisk.
-After ddrescue/photorec procedure I ended up with 20 thousand JPEGs, including system files, screenshots and [unrelated pictures](http://i2.kym-cdn.com/photos/images/original/000/002/151/1180723070762.jpg).
+After `ddrescue`/`photorec` procedure I ended up with 20 thousand JPEGs, including system files, screenshots and [unrelated pictures](http://i2.kym-cdn.com/photos/images/original/000/002/151/1180723070762.jpg).